-Since our weather in Chicago over the last few weeks of ‘spring’ has either featured monsoon-like rain, impenetrable clouds, and/or arctic chill (sometimes all at once) we thought we try to do our part to entice warm weather to appear by this week covering a project for our Throwback Thursday feature which screams having fun in sunshine and warmth – 1988’s ice cream processing plant for Carnation in Bakersfield, California.
+Since our weather in Chicago over the last few weeks of ‘spring’ has either featured monsoon-like rain, impenetrable clouds, and/or arctic chill (sometimes all at once) we thought we try to do our part to entice warm weather to appear by this week covering a project for our Throwback Thursday feature which screams having fun in sunshine and warmth – eating ice cream, therefore we present 1988’s ice cream processing plant for Carnation in Bakersfield, California.
 For this $80M ($165M in 2017), 225,000 square foot plant, Epstein served as the design/builder responsible for delivering what at the time was the world’s largest ice cream manufacturing facility.

 This plant, which was designed to produce 35 million gallons of ice cream and frozen novelty items per year, was engineered by Epstein to surpass the stringent California Energy Code and, therefore, it features numerous systems to help reduce energy costs.
 Because an ice cream plant requires extensive refrigeration and environmental air conditioning, the entire facility is heavily insulated to keep cool air in and the California heat out.
 On the process side, the plant’s automated machinery and energy controls were integrated into one system, allowing for the precise calculation of the energy usage necessary to produce each item -- an innovation for 1988 that allowed for optimize energy usage and lead to greater cost reductions for Carnation.